 THEOSOPHIST.
 To control and conquer, through the Higher, the lower self.
 To purify himself inwardly and morally; to fear no one, and nought, save the tribunal of his own conscience.
-Never to do a thing by halves; i.e., if he thinks it the right thing to do, let him do it openly and boldly, and if wrong, never touch it at all.
-It is the duty of a Theosophist to lighten his burden by thinking of the wise aphorism of Epictetus9, who says: "Be not diverted from your duty by any idle reflection the silly world may make upon you, for their censures are not in your power, and consequently should not be any part of your concern."
+Never to do a thing by halves; i.e., if nd what may be the duty of a Theosophist to himself?
+To control and conquer, through the Higher, the lower self.

+he thinks it the right thing to do, let him do it openly and boldly, and if wrong, never touch it at all.
+It is the duty of a Theosophist to lighten his burden by thinking of the wise aphorism of Epictetus, who says: "Be not diverted from your duty by any idle reflection the silly world may make upon you, for their censures are not in your power, and consequently should not be any part of your concern."